-Ebru Ercon is a British born fashion designer based in London.
-She studied on the MA Fashion Design course at Central Saint Martins in 2000 and gained the finale position in the final year show held at the Truman Brewery, London, which received critical attention.
-Her collections look to challenge the contemporary view of the female figure, taking classical references from key Twentieth century garments, and manipulating them with layering to create alternative silhouettes.
+Ebru Ercon is a British-born fashion designer specialising in sportswear.
+She studied on the MA Fashion Design course at Central Saint Martins in 2000, and gained the finale position in the final year show held at the Truman Brewery, London, which received critical attention.
+Her collections look to challenge the contemporary view of the female figure, taking classical references from key 20th century garments, and manipulating them with layering to create alternative silhouettes.